Skip to content

 This is the place for customization

-The .fit() step can be omitted if you are ok with the default settings.
+The .fit() step can be omitted if you are ok with the default settings; you can directly call the .summary(), .plot(), or .eval() methods.
 However, if you want more control over the fitting process, you can pass additional arguments to the .fit() method.
-Check some examples below:
+Check the Usage section below and the method-specific documentation for more information.

 Usage